Fish-MIP/Fish-MIP.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: 'Bug: '
+title: "[BUG]: "
 labels: bug
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is - e.g. a broken link, a picture not loading, etc.
+A clear and concise description of what the bug is - e.g. a broken link, a picture not loading, or whatever you feel isn't behaving as expected.

 **To Reproduce**
 Let us know exactly where the bug is occurring.
-Include the page URL, an detailed explanation of what the problem is.
-If you get an error message, tell us what it says.
+This may include specifying the page URL, a detailed explanation of what you were doing when you encountered the problem, and any error messages that came up.

 **Expected behavior**
 A clear and concise description of what you expected to happen.
+If a link is broken, give us the correct link (if you know it).

 **Screenshots & Links**
 If applicable, add screenshots to help explain your problem.
+This is particularly important if you're reporting problems in text formatting, picture sizing, or page layouts.
 Links can also be helpful to pinpoint the problem or fix.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]